Dependable, Experienced, Knowledgeable

 Contact an Experienced Ewing Township Simple Assault Attorney to Schedule a Free Consultation Today

 As Robbinsville attorneys with experience both in criminal defense and as a legal intern in the Mercer County Prosecutor’s Office, we use our skills to think outside the box in each of our client’s cases.
-At Aydelotte & Scardella Law LLC in Hamilton, NJ, we offer a free initial consultation, during which we will discuss the simple assault charges that have been brought against you and formulate a strategy to build a strong defense in your case.
+At The Scardella Law Firm LLC in Hamilton, NJ, we offer a free initial consultation, during which we will discuss the simple assault charges that have been brought against you and formulate a strategy to build a strong defense in your case.
 Contact the office today at 609-587-1144 to schedule an appointment, or fill out this online form.
 Our office is conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 Frequently Asked Questions About NJ Simple Assault Charges